HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_25/Exercise_02_25.md

 (b)
 i is of type int
-ip is of type pointer to int
+ip is of type null pointer value

 (c)
 ip is of type pointer to int